cambridge-collection/manuscript-result-viewer/README.md

 The deployment is currently manual.

 1. Set `apiURL` to the appropriate search api for the environment.
-2. Run `npm run build` at the root level of this repository
+2. Run `npm run ssg` at the root level of this repository to build the entire site and generate static HTML for supporting pages.
 3. The outputs are written to `./dist`.
 4. Upload the outputs into the `./www` directory of the environment's release bucket.

-At present, the `dist` bucket should only contain:
-- `search.html`
-- `assets` directory containing:
-  - A javascript file called `SearchResults` with some random hash added as a suffix (_e.g._ `SearchResults-DeJz_Pi3.js`)
-  - a subdirectory called `cdcp-searchResults` containing two css files (`search.css` & `search2.css`) and one javascript file (`search.js`)

-**Do not deploy any of the outputs** if the build contains any other files or directories as this repository contains a partial selection of common assets included on the main site to make local testing easier.
-These resources *should* be automatically removed during the build process.
-They are not necessary because they are added to the bucket as part of the normal data build and release process for the TEI and Site HTML materials.
+**Note:** Be sure not to erase `./catalog/` in the bucket.
+It contains the TEI html outputs of the data build process.

 Should this directory contain additional assets, rebuilding should solve the problem.

-You may occasionally get an error that certain of these superfluous directories/resources can't be deleted towards the end of the build.
-This appears to be a transitory build error and is resolved simply by building the materials again.

 ## Notes on implementation

 The code is contained within `./src`.
-The Single Page Application has one route (`/search`) that is dealt with by `./src/views/SearchResults.vue`. `SearchResults.vue` incorporates a number of smaller components, contained in `./src/components/` to create the view.
+The Single Page Application has three route (`/search`) that is dealt with by `./src/views/SearchResults.vue`. `SearchResults.vue` incorporates a number of smaller components, contained in `./src/components/` to create the view.

+The supplementary pages (About, Help, Advanced Search) are stored in `./pages`.
+All pages with active routes will be generated into static HTML for deployment.